Yemen's Houthis increase pressure with oil port attacks as truce talks drag on

 The internationally recognised government, which relies heavily on oil revenues, was already struggling to pay public wages in an economy ravaged by war and as Yemen grapples with a dire humanitarian crisis that has pushed millions into hunger.

-U.N. and U.S. officials have continued to push for the expanded truce.
-U.S. envoy for Yemen Tim Lenderking this week visited the United Arab Emirates and Saudi Arabia.

-Lenderking described Houthi attacks against maritime shipping as "a provocation against the entire international community" that also deprive Yemenis of much-needed resources, his office said on Wednesday.

-(Reporting by Mohammed Alghobari and Reyam Mokhashef; Writing by Ghaida Ghantous; Editing by Alison Williams)
+(Reporting by Mohammed Alghobari and Reyam Mokhashef; Writing by Ghaida Ghantous; Editing by Alison Williams and Gareth Jones)

 ((ghaida.ghantous@thomsonreuters.com;))